Translation between English and German

 Order your translation now at abtipper.de!

-abtipper.de is the leading German provider for transcription of audio and video files.
+abtipper.de is the leading German provider for the transcription of audio and video files.
 We transcribe and translate in all world languages.
-Implementation and format corresponds in each case Transcription rules.
+Implementation and format correspond to Transcription rules.
 Special requests are usually possible free of charge.

 Back to the table of contents

 Both languages differ, for example, in the word order.
-In the German language the sentence position is often used to emphasize the meaning of the sentence.
-In English, on the other hand, word order is usually more flexible, and emphasis is given by the use of parts of speech such as adverbs, or by stressing certain words.
-Therefore, it is difficult to use a literal translation, as this may result in an incomprehensible or unnatural sentence structure.
+In the German language, the sentence order is often used to emphasize the meaning of the sentence.
+In English, on the other hand, word order is usually more flexible and emphasis is placed through the use of parts of speech such as adverbs or by emphasizing certain words.
+It is therefore difficult to use a literal translation, as this can lead to an incomprehensible or unnatural sentence structure.

-In the German language, compound words (Composita) are common, where several words are joined together to form one meaning.
+In the German language, compound words (compounds) are common, in which several words are joined together to form a meaning.
 In English, however, these composites are often written as separate words.
-This can lead to problems in translation, since a German compound noun can have several meanings that cannot always be covered by a single English translation.
+This can lead to problems in translation, as a German compound word can have several meanings that cannot always be covered by a single English translation.

 German Gemütlichkeit does not exist in English!

-An example of a German to English translation challenge is the German word "Gemütlichkeit".
+An example of a challenge when translating from German to English is the German word "Gemütlichkeit".
 This word has no direct equivalent in English and can be translated differently depending on the context.
 A translator might translate "Gemütlichkeit" as "coziness" or "comfort", but these words may not fully capture the meaning of the German word.

 In German culture, "Gemütlichkeit" is an important value that conveys a feeling of security and comfort.
-In English, there is no similar word that can capture all aspects of this term.
+In the English language, there is no similar word that can capture all aspects of this term.
 Therefore, it is important to consider the context and possibly use a longer description to convey the meaning of the term.
-For example, "coziness" could be translated as "a feeling of comfort, coziness, and warmth" to more accurately capture the concept.
+For example, "Gemütlichkeit" could be translated as "a feeling of comfort, coziness, and warmth" to capture the term more accurately.

-Another example of a German to English translation challenge is the sentence "I have a headache".
+Another example of a challenge when translating from German to English is the sentence "I have a headache".

-A literal translation of this sentence would be "I have headaches," which is grammatically correct but may not capture the full meaning of the German sentence.
-A better English expression might be "I have a headache," since English commonly uses the singular (a specific type of headache), while German uses the plural (headache as a symptom).
+A literal translation of this sentence would be "I have headaches", which is grammatically correct, but may not capture the full meaning of the German sentence.
+A better English expression might be "I have a headache", as the singular (a specific type of headache) is commonly used in English, whereas the plural (headache as a symptom) is used in German.

 It is important to consider the context and cultural differences between the two languages in order to achieve an accurate and appropriate translation.